stazay/excel_extractor/README.md

                                 eg: ['A', 'B', 'F']
                                 will return data entries from columns A, B and F in Excel
         - queried_index     -- the input being queried for matches within the queried_column;
-                                namely an index of the data in a dataframe entry (returning the queried_datum)
+                                namely an index of the data in a nested_list entry (returning the queried_datum)
                                 eg: 3
-                                will take i[3] from the entry in the dataframe, and search for a match within the queried_column
+                                will take i[3] from the entry in the nested_list, and search for a match within the queried_column
         - queried_column    -- the column of information that is being queried for a match against the queried_datum